MoniMurray/shopping-list/README.md

 Typography

-Google Fonts was used for the following fonts:
+Google Fonts was initially used for the following fonts:

-Roboto is used as a traditional, backup font.

-Roboto is used for the header text on the site, 700 weight.
-It is a sans-serif font.

-Nanum Myeongjo font is used for the shopping list items, 300 weight.
-It is a lighter font and font-weight and suits a traditional handwritten shopping list style.
+Roboto and Nanum Myeongjo.
+However, during testing these fonts were too light and would pose problems for accessibility of the application.
+As such, Lato and using Noto as a backup font were imported from Google Fonts are suit the application style.

 Wireframes